brianhie/evolocity/README.md

 evo.pp.neighbors(adata)

 # Run evolocity analysis.
-evo.tl.velocity_graph(adata, model_name='esm1b')
+evo.tl.velocity_graph(adata)

 # Embed network and velocities in two-dimensions and plot.
 sc.tl.umap(adata)
-evo.tl.velocity_embedding(adata, basis='umap')
+evo.tl.velocity_embedding(adata)
 evo.pl.velocity_embedding_grid(adata)
 evo.pl.velocity_embedding_stream(adata)
 ```

-More detailed documentation is provided [here]().
+More detailed documentation is provided [here](DOC_URL).

 ## Experiments

 Below are scripts for reproducing the experiments in our paper.
-To apply evolocity to your own sequence data, we also encourage you to check out the tutorials in the documentation.
+To apply evolocity to your own sequence data, we also encourage you to check out the tutorials in the [documentation](DOC_URL).

 ### Data